akirataguchi115/mscthesis/diary.md

 ## Diary
 ### week 15
+fri: 26 licenses left this was actually pretty fast.

 thu: 82 licenses left ffs. god give me strength.

 mon: edited the script so that it prints out all empty licenses shortcodes so that i can now check which have one-click licenses to manually copy from or not